cotarr/cert-numeric-ip/README.md

-In the case where the CA certificate may be added to a web browser as a trusted authority, the custom CA certificate will be listed by the Organization name when managing the list of installed browser CA certificates.
+In the case where the CA certificate may be added to a web browser as a trusted authority, the custom CA certificate will be listed by the organization name when managing the list of installed browser CA certificates.

 ```